alxpez/alts/README.md

   > (tested on) version \>=3.11 on macOS and version \>=3.8 on windows

 - ### llm
-  By default, the project is configured to work with [Ollama](https://ollama.ai/), running the [`dolphin-phi` model](https://ollama.ai/library/dolphin-phi) (an uncensored, very tiny and quick model).
+  By default, the project is configured to work with [Ollama](https://ollama.ai/), running the [`stablelm2` model](https://ollama.ai/library/stablelm2) (a very tiny and quick model).
 This setup makes the whole system completely free to run locally and great for low resource machines.

   However, we use [LiteLLM](https://github.com/BerriAI/litellm) in order to be provider agnostic, so you have full freedom to pick and choose your own combinations.
   Take a look at the supported [Models/Providers](https://docs.litellm.ai/docs/providers) for more details on LLM configuration.